This site requires a more recent version of Adobe Flash Player to function properly.

 Dimension based pricing

-UPS's margins have been falling due to the growing number of light-weight yet bulky packages.
+In the past (prior to 2014), UPS's margins declined due to the growing number of light-weight yet bulky packages.
 Since these packages are priced on the basis of their weight, they generate lower revenues due to lesser packages carried per vehicle or aircraft.
 In order to realize better prices from such packages, UPS has decided to follow a dimension based pricing strategy which will result in a 30-50% increase in pricing of the light-weight yet bulky packages.
-This strategy, which will be effective from December 29, 2014, should help in improving margins.
+This strategy, which was effective from December 29, 2014, helped improve margins.

 Demand for cheaper shipping options and higher competition from sea-borne shipping